mkrogh/punch-clock/readme.md

-Chronomancer
+Punch Clock
 ============

-Chronomancer is a simple app that helps you keep track of how much time you have used/accumulated.
+Punch clock is a simple app that helps you keep track of how much time you have used/accumulated.